 Business leaders appreciate that there are taxation implications that flow on from most business decisions.
 A sound knowledge of Malaysian taxation law is essential to ensure quality input into the strategic decision-making process by an individual, partnership or company.

 This is the local variant of the taxation subject in the CPA Program.
-You will now have the option to complete the Malaysia Taxation subject.

 The aims of this subject are to provide you with an: